franco-ruggeri/course-scheduling/README.md

 # AI.A3.PR
-Group 10.

-The source code may be found int the src folder.
-## Generator
-The code for the Generator may be found in the src/generator folder/package.

-### Generator object
-In order to create a new Generator, the parameters of the Problem you want to generatre must be set into the the constructor and 2d integers to change the ranges of the parameters.
-A static method may be found in Generator [Generator.predefined()] where parameters may easily be modified that returns a new Generator.

-In order to get a Problem [Problem.java] made from the Generator using the parameters set when first constructing the generator, the <Generator>.generate() function is used.
-The testing was done using the main function that can be found in Generator.java

-### Saving and loading
-Static saving and loading methods for both Problem and Solution may be found in Main.java

-## Solvers
+## General info
-The code for each of the solvers may be found in their respective directories/package.
-For each of the solvers, the solver parameters and a Problem must be inputted in the constructor. use <Solver>.solve() to solve a Problem, a Solution [Solution.java] object will be returned.

- * Simulated Annealing: annealing

-   Parameters:
-   * Temperature
+Authors:
-   * Cooling rate
+* Dingli Mao

- * Genetic Algorithm: genetic

-   Parameters:
+* Arturo Rivas Rojas
-   * Population size
+* Franco Ruggeri
-   * Mutation probability
+* Ryan Yared

+## Structure of the code
+Packages:
+* default package: contains the Main class to run the test cases
+* generator: contains general classes useful to generate the code and evaluate the solutions
+* solvers: contains the implementation of the algorithms

+## How to run test cases
+* Import the project into an IDE (e.g. Eclipse, IntelliJ)
+* Add the external jars in *src/solvers/lp/* to the build path (from: SCPSolver; http://scpsolver.org/)
-   * Fitness value that stops the algorithm
+* Run the Main class
-   * Maximum time in ms

- * Linear Programming: lp

-   No parameters, the Problem object is enough.

-   In order to run LP, the external jars (from: SCPSolver; http://scpsolver.org/) need to be added to the project.
-They can be found (online and) in src/solvers/lp/ .

 Adding external jars to intellij: https://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project
 If having the undefined symbol problem on ubuntu: https://github.com/draeger-lab/SBSCL/issues/5 [libglpkjni_x64 file can be found alongside the jars]

+## Output
+The problems and the solutions will be generated into a subfolder called *output*.

+## Customized run

+### Generate a new problem
+In order to create a new problem, you need a Generator.
+The Generator accepts a range of parameters and creates a valid problem choosing random numbers within those ranges.
+This can be done using the method *generate()*.

+The suggested way is to modify the code in the *Main* class.

+### Run a solver
+All the algorithms implement the *Solver* interface, that declares just one method: *solve()*.
+To run a new Solver, just create a new object among the available algorithms and use that method.
+The algorithms have a set of parameters that can be passed to the constructor.

+ * Simulated Annealing:
+   + Temperature
+   + Cooling rate

+ * Genetic Algorithm:
+   + Population size
+   + Mutation probability
+   + Fitness value that stops the algorithm
+   + Maximum time in ms

+ * Linear Programming:
+   + No parameters, the Problem object is enough.